Soluto/kamus/example/README.md

 # Kamus Example
 A small example app, showing the power of Kamus.
-Before running this demo, make sure Kamus is up and running, and the CLI is installed.
+Before running this demo, make sure Kamus is up and running under the namespace default, and the CLI is installed.

 ## Running the demo
-Before running the demo, make sure to install Kamus on the cluster.
+Before running the demo, make sure to install Kamus on the cluster under the namespace default.
 If Kamus is not installed, use the following command:
 ```
 helm repo add soluto https://charts.soluto.io
 helm upgrade --install soluto/kamus